under-score/little_prince/README.md

 * but also the crs file of the photographic reproduction by Michael Thomas and the FBI scans on the the CD ROM by March 17, 2011 [Giuffre001235-001246](https://www.justice.gov/multimedia/Court%20Records/Giuffre%20v.%20Maxwell%2C%20No.%20115-cv-07433%20%28S.D.N.Y.%202015%29/071-01.pdf).<br />

-**Note**: The source image for one headshot has been located already in December 2025 while I have contacted only now the photographer to use the full image for the updated paper in March 2026.
+**Note**: The source image for one headshot has been located already in December 2025 by manual search of hundreds of images while I have contacted now the photographer to use the full image for an updated paper in March 2026.

 <img src="https://github.com/under-score/little_prince/blob/main/screen.jpg" style="width:30%; max-width:80px;">